-Whether you or looking for a one bedroom apartment in Puerto del Carmen or a luxury country villa as a long term investment, If you don’t need finance or you have a pre-arranged mortgage, you will have a distinct negotiating advantage when it comes to settling a price.
+Whether you are looking for a one bedroom apartment in Puerto del Carmen or a luxury country villa as a long term investment, if you don’t need finance or you have a per-arranged mortgage, you will have a distinct negotiating advantage when it comes to settling a price.
 If you require a mortgage, but have not yet arranged a loan, we recommend you do so before looking at property.
 The next step begins the conveyance and at this stage we recommend you use a lawyer.
 Your lawyer will investigate the Escritura (Title Deed) for the property you wish to buy and will carry out the local Land Registry Search

 As soon as your lawyer confirms that everything is legally in order, a deposit contract is drawn up between you and the vendor.
 This states the conditions of the transaction, identifies the property and the parties involved, as well as the deadline for completion.
 It will state if the property is being sold furnished or unfurnished.
 If the property is being sold furnished, it is advisable to include an inventory signed by both you and your vendor.
 Once the contract is drafted and both parties sign, you transfer 10% of the sales price to your vendor (or to your lawyer, who will then pass the money on) and you have entered into a contract which is regulated by the Spanish government.
 If you change your mind after this stage and decide not to buy, you will lose your deposit.
 If the seller fails to sell after this stage, they will be forced to repay your 10% deposit back to you, with the same amount again as compensation.
 The law on deposit contracts is regulated by the Spanish Civil Code, and is designed to prevent gazumping.
 Between the deposit contract stage and completion, your lawyer will work on your behalf to organize all paperwork and prepare final conveyance.

 Your new Escritura will be signed by you (or your lawyer if you have granted power of attorney) in front of a Spanish notary and the outstanding amount will be paid over to the vendor.
 Before this happens, the notary will require the vendor to provide the evidence that municipal rates are paid and up to date.
 In addition to the purchase price, you will need to pay notarial costs, Land Registry fees, Impuesto sobre Transferencias Patrimoniales – Transfer taxes (stamp duty), lawyer’s fees and legal costs, as well as several minor taxes including the Plus Valua, which is a land appreciation tax paid to the local municipality.
 Utilities bills will be transferred to your name and direct debits will be set up to pay future bills.
 The same applies for telephone (if relevant) and the community charge, if your property is on a complex with a community of owners.
 After you sign your deed of purchase in the notary, your lawyer will finalize the paperwork by submitting the Escritura to the local Land Registry.
 Once the title deed has been registered in your name, you will receive your registered deed which is your proof of ownership and should be kept in a safe place.
 The entire process from signing in the notary’s office, to receiving your registered deed takes about 2 months, but you are entitled to receive a Copia Simple (shorter pre-land registry deed) within 2 – 3 days of signing.
-It is advisable to seek advice from your lawyer at this point regarding wills.
-Also please remember to ask your accountant for form 210 which is your annual tax return on your Spanish property.

 Banking and Mortgages :

-Terms and Conditions vary, depending on the bank and type of mortgage you require, but as a rough guideline non-residents can borrow up to a maximum of 60% of the purchase price or bank’s valuation (whichever is lower) for a maximum loan period of 30 years.
+Terms and Conditions vary, depending on the bank and type of mortgage you require, but as a rough guideline non-residents can borrow up to a maximum of 60% to 70% of the purchase price or bank’s valuation (whichever is lower) for a maximum loan period of 30 years.
 Residents may obtain up to 70% mortgages on the purchase price or bank’s valuation (whichever is lower) and again the maximum loan period is 30 years.
 Interest rates in Spain are currently among the most competitive in Europe and are probably more competitive than similar rates in the U.K. or Ireland.
 Discounted first year rates start from as little as 2.5% depending on your circumstances.
 Mortgages in Spain differ from those in the U.K. and Ireland in that they are levied on the property, not on the person who owns the property.

 If you calculate to add approximately between 8% and 10% for taxes and costs on top of the sale price of the property.
 This applies to both a resale and newly built properties.